rahmnathan/localmovie-media-manager/ReadMe.md

 When new media is added to a monitored directory, the following process is triggered:

- - Media is converted to H.264/AAC format (if necessary).
+ - Kubernetes job is launched to transcode to H.264/AAC.
  - Media metadata is downloaded from OMDB and stored in database.
  - 'New Media' event is added to database for processing by Android clients.
  - Push notifications are sent to Android devices to notify of new media.